 Paige Bray, Co-Chair, Urban Based Research Action Network and Associate Professor, University of Hartford

-Ron Glass, Professor of Philosophy of Education, UC Santa Cruz
+Ronald David Glass, Director of the Center for Collaborative Research for an Equitable California and Professor of Philosophy of Education, UC Santa Cruz

-Erica Kohl-Arenas, Faculty Director of Imagining America, Associate Professor of American Studies, UC Davis
+Erica Kohl-Arenas, Faculty Director of Imagining America: Artists and Scholars in Public Life and Associate Professor, UC Davis

 Stephanie Maroney, Mellon Public Scholars Program Manager, UC Davis